ecyshor/nicu.dev/content/posts/yet-another-microservices-post.md

 date: 2020-11-25T15:59:45.634Z
 description: The road to a plug and play legoland for microservices
 ---
-I'm gonna do a short dive into some different benefits of microservices but also a hidden danger.
+I'm gonna do a short dive into some different benefits of microservices, a few downsides and what I consider the golden target for microservices - **legoland**

 ## Microservices

-We have the usual benefits and deficits but here is a small list of things that are not that obvious at first

 ### High cohesion for code